horserino/NeighBot/README.md

 # NeighBot
-A modular, extensible Discord bot.
+NeighBot is a modular, extensible Discord bot that is usable with any Python installation.
+This is currently a WIP.